 Another option is to arrange for domiciliary help in their home so that care at home can be provided to assist with the things that are becoming too difficult for them to manage.

-Live in care can enable an elderly person, even with quite complex needs, to remain in their own home safely and comfortably, and with companion care, they will not have the problem of loneliness.
+With a private live-in carer, they can enable an elderly person, even with quite complex needs, to remain in their own home safely and comfortably, and with companion care, they will not have the problem of loneliness.

 Another way of maintaining a level of independence is for them to move into sheltered accommodation, where they will still live independently, but there will be help available if it is needed.